hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 Extra reading: [Build your first Serverless Web Application](https://aws.amazon.com/serverless/build-a-web-app/).

-## Customize user authentication workflow
+## Customize user authentication workflow.

 Personalization of your users’ experience plays a big role in any project.
 Whether you’re running a personal blog or a complex website.
 Amazon Cognito and AWS Lambda can help with this personalization.